-Many of these courses require:
+Many of these courses require students to:

-- attendance at information sessions - submitting an application - receiving confirmation of a placement into the course - supporting documentation from Unity College to validate student enrolment.
+- attend information sessions - apply and enrol externally - receive confirmation of a placement into the course - provide supporting documentation from Unity College to validate student enrolment.

 There are limited numbers in many of these courses, so it is important that you complete an expression of interest by the given dates.
 Contact the VET Leader for further information.